Hamas leader returns to Gaza with wider ambitions

 "The response of the resistance came in the first 24 hours by hitting Tel Aviv and Jerusalem with rockets," he told Reuters rin Qatar, where he has set up home since leaving Syria earlier this year.
 Although rockets were fired by Hamas first on Tel Aviv and then on Jerusalem, they fell far wide or were intercepted by Israel's Iron Dome rocket shield.

-A grey-bearded, articulate speaker who regularly cites Koranic verses, Meshaal said his movement had been reenergised by the Arab Spring, which brought the Muslim Brotherhood it is rooted in to power in Egypt.
+A grey-bearded, articulate speaker who regularly cites Koranic verses, Meshaal said his movement had been reenergized by the Arab Spring, which brought the Muslim Brotherhood it is rooted in to power in Egypt.

 "There is a new and different Arab presence, there is a different kind of support.
 Gaza did not seem isolated in this war," Meshaal said, as it was in the devastating 2008-09 conflict with Israel.